 His comment came as a response to one soccer fan who said he’d get a Vietnamese flag tattoo if the country’s under-23 team won thee Asian cup.

-According to NPR, Hauer replied, “That was nothing – after a Vietnamese athlete recently won a gold medal, he said, he’d got a penis piercing making his testicles resemble Gen Giap.”
+, Hauer replied, “That was nothing – after a Vietnamese athlete recently won a gold medal, he said, he’d got a penis piercing making his testicles resemble Gen Giap.”

 Giap’s death in 2013 at age 102 was widely mourned by the nation, and was honored with an elaborate state funeral.